Flick626/proxylite/README.md

 ### because we're security concious, we can deploy a path-based route using TLS to expose our proxy service
 oc create route edge infadev7011 --service=infadev7011 --path /

+### we also may wish to autoscale based on CPU
+oc autoscale dc/infadev7011 --min=2 --max=10 --cpu-percent=80

+NOTE: autoscaling is dependent on CPU request limits.
+On DMP you will inherit these from your quota settings, however outside of DMP you will need to manually specify these at point of deployment.